Who is Summit Receivables?

 Ready to Raise Your Credit Score?

 Lexington Law is a professional credit repair law firm that works with people who want to fix their credit.

 In addition to collections, they can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 Summit Receivables Contact Information

 153 W Lake Mead Pkwy

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Summit Receivables for millions of clients nationwide.
+The most effective way to deal with Summit Receivables is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Summit Receivables on behalf of their clients.